dead-end/hex-games/README.md

 ![Hex fields](res/hex-fields.png)

-The hex fields can be arragnged in two ways, as shown in the following images:
+The hex fields can be arragnged in two ways, as shown in the following image.
+The first image has an up / down movement while the second one has a left / right movement.
+In the following considerations I will prever the up / down movement.

 ![Hex fields](res/hex-field-arrangements.png)